helenascutt/hello-world/README.md

 # hello-world
 testing
-learning to use GitHub for ME 218C project
+learning to use GitHub for ME 218C project!